"To be human is to be infected with this phenomenon we call shame."

 What is the impact of shame?

-If shame has a superpower, it would be shape shifting, because it can work its way into any area of your life.
-Curt Thompson has an illustration called the “shame attendant” that speaks of how subtly shame can work its way into so many areas of our lives.
-Here is how he describes how the shame attendant can function in our lives:
+Curt Thompson has an illustration called the “shame attendant” to describe just how subtly shame embeds itself into our daily experiences.
+Here is how he describes how the shame attendant can function:

 “The shame attendant’s intention is not good, is not to care for you but rather to infuse verbal and nonverbal elements of judgment into every moment of your life.
 The word attendant at first may seem counterintuitive, as it usually applies to someone who has our best interest in mind.
 But, this is how shame works, a wolf disguised in sheep’s clothing.
 Hence, our shame attendant appears in language, feelings, sensations and images that may on the surface seem acceptable, common and normal, but its purpose is anything but being helpful.
 It lurks in the bedroom, your wardrobe and your bathroom (especially the ones with really big mirrors).
 When we wake up each morning our attendant greets us with the words “Wow, you really didn’t get enough sleep last night.
 What were you thinking?”
 You move to the bathroom to take a shower and you are reminded that you look like you put on more weight.
-You head out the door and your attendant whispers that the test you are about to take is going to go poorly because you are ill-prepared and wasted your time. ...And as the day goes on the attendant watches you, offering multiple opportunities to assimilate a story that tells you, in essence, that you are not enough, you do not have what it takes to be okay."
+You head out the door and your attendant whispers that the test you are about to take is going to go poorly because you are ill-prepared and wasted your time. …And as the day goes on the attendant watches you, offering multiple opportunities to assimilate a story that tells you, in essence, that you are not enough, you do not have what it takes to be okay.

 How do we tend to respond when we experience shame?

 When we experience shame we tend to respond in one of two ways.
-We compensate for our sense of shame either by puffing up and trying to make ourselves bigger than we are, or by shrinking back and trying to make ourselves smaller than we are.
+We compensate for our sense of shame either by puffing up and trying to make ourselves bigger than we are or by shrinking back and trying to make ourselves smaller than we are.

 When we experience shame and puff up it can look a couple of different ways.
 We can puff up with pride and try to prove how great we are to overcome our sense of shame.
-We may puff up in anger towards others and respond with our shame by “saying there isn’t anything wrong with me, there is something wrong with others.”
+We may puff up in anger towards others and respond with our shame by saying, “There isn’t anything wrong with me, there is something wrong with others.”

 Healthy ways to respond when we experience shame?

 The first step to defeating shame is to name it.
 When we experience an impulse of shame—we need to recognize it for what it is.
-We say “this is shame”.
-I am experiencing shame.
-As Curt Thompson says “to name it is to tame it”.
+We say, “This is shame.
+I am experiencing shame.”
+As Curt Thompson says “to name it is to tame it.”
 The beginning of breaking its power in our lives is to bring it out of the shadows and into the light and recognize that you are experiencing shame.

-Secondly, what Brene Brown says we are to do when we experience shame is: “Don’t puff up, don’t shrink back, but stand your sacred ground.”
-Our sacred ground is the truth we find in Scripture about who we are “in Christ”.
-At the end of this resource, you will see a list of things that the Bible declares to be true about us as we are “in Christ.”
+in Christ.
 It is a list of glorious truths!
-When we live in shame, to put it simply, we are living a lie.
-When we stand our sacred ground, we are letting Scripture flip the script of our lives—from one of shame to one of love, acceptance, and honor.
+When we live in shame, we are living a lie.
+When we stand our sacred ground, we let Scripture flip the script of our lives—from one of shame to one of love, acceptance, and honor.

 So, when we experience shame we need truth, truth of who we are in Christ.
 However, there is another key step we need to take when we face shame.
 We need to reach out to others.
 Shame seeks to separate you from others, so one of the keys to breaking its power is reaching out.
 Here is the problem.
 When you are riddled with shame, what you need the most is what you want to do the least.
 Don’t just send a text to someone—call someone, or better yet, get in the same room as someone and share with them the battle of shame that you are fighting.

 There are times when the power of shame can be so powerful it seems like you are unable to absorb truth on your own.
 Michael John Cusick says, “Shame can be like a raincoat around the soul that keeps us from absorbing the living water of Jesus that makes us the beloved.”
 So, what do we need to do when we find this to be the case?
-We need to reach out to the community!
-We need to connect with people who embody the truth of Scripture.
-We need connection with others, and we need truth to break the power of shame.
-There is something powerful when we experience the truth of who we are in Christ, in community.

-So, the next time you face shame head on (and you will), I want to encourage you to name it—“I am experiencing shame”.
+So, the next time you face shame head-on (and you will), I want to encourage you to name it—“I am experiencing shame.”
 Then, turn to the truth of Scripture and let Scripture flip the script from shame that is based in lies, to one of honor that is based in truth.
 Finally, make sure you reach out to someone else who can speak the truth and embody the truth in the flesh.
 The way out of shame is not in isolation but in connection!

-As we close, I want to remind you that Jesus was crucified naked, in shame.
-The cross was all about shaming the one being crucified.
-But, Hebrews 12:2 says that he “scorned the shame” of the cross, so that you could be saved and brought into God’s family.
+so that you could be saved and brought into God’s family.
 Jesus experienced the shame of the cross so that we could live in the honor of being a child of God!

 By God’s grace and the Spirit’s power, let’s live in the honor of who we are in Christ and not let shame rule our lives!

-Shame-defeating Scripture:
+Shame-defeating Scripture: Other resources:

-Surrender to Love by David Benner
+Romans 8:31-39 Surrender to Love by David Benner

-Who I am In Christ by Neil Anderson
+1 John 3:1 Who I am In Christ by Neil Anderson

 Questions: